Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson3.md

 Modify the line above to suit your situation.
 The name of the var can be anything.
 The path and name to point to your string lib relative to `test.js`.

 Note!
-If your functions are global or they are added to the prototype of a global object you can just use something:
+If your functions are global or they are added to the prototype of a global object you can just use something like:

 `require('../index.js')`